geotools/geotools/docs/user/welcome/upgrade.rst

    For background details on any API changes review the change proposals above.

 GeoTools 10 add significant improvements in the coverage reading API.
-For those migrating the first visible benefit is that referring to a generic grid coverage reader does not require anymore to use AbstractGridCoverage2DReader (an abstract class) but tto the new GridCoverage2DReader interface.
+For those migrating the first visible benefit is that referring to a generic grid coverage reader does not require anymore to use AbstractGridCoverage2DReader (an abstract class) but to the new GridCoverage2DReader interface.
 The old usage is still supported though, as most readers are still extending the same base class, but the usage of the interface allows for reader wrappers.

 BEFORE::